kube-burner/kube-burner/docs/ocp.md

 - Each pod with 2 labels and each label shared is by 5 pods
 - Default deny networkpolicy is applied first
 - Then for each unique label in a namespace we have a networkpolicy with that label as a podSelector which allows traffic from pods which *don't* have some other randomly-selected label.
 This translates to 10 networkpolicies/namespace

+## Web-burner workloads
+This workload is meant to emulate some telco specific workloads.
+Before running *web-burner-node-density* or *web-burner-cluster-density* load the environment with *web-burner-init* first (without the garbage collection flag: `--gc=false`).

+Pre-requisites:
+ - At least two worker nodes
+ - At least one of the worker nodes must have the `node-role.kubernetes.io/worker-spk` label

+### web-burner-init

+- 35 (macvlan/sriov) networks for 35 lb namespace
+- 35 lb-ns
+  - 1 frr config map, 4 emulated lb pods on each namespace
+-  35 app-ns
+	- 1 emulated lb pod on each namespace for bfd session

+### web-burner-node-density
+- 35 app-ns
+  - 3 app pods and services on each namespace
+- 35 normal-ns
+	- 1 service with 60 normal pod endpoints on each namespace

+### web-burner-cluster-density
+- 20 normal-ns
+	- 30 configmaps, 38 secrets, 38 normal pods and services, 5 deployments with 2 replica pods on each namespace
+- 35 served-ns
+  - 3 app pods on each namespace
+- 2 app-served-ns
+	- 1 service(15 ports) with 84 pod endpoints, 1 service(15 ports) with 56 pod endpoints, 1 service(15 ports) with 25 pod endpoints
+	- 3 service(15 ports each) with 24 pod endpoints, 3 service(15 ports each) with 14 pod endpoints
+	- 6 service(15 ports each) with 12 pod endpoints, 6 service(15 ports each) with 10 pod endpoints, 6 service(15 ports each) with 9 pod endpoints
+	- 12 service(15 ports each) with 8 pod endpoints, 12 service(15 ports each) with 6 pod endpoints, 12 service(15 ports each) with 5 pod endpoints
+	- 29 service(15 ports each) with 4 pod endpoints, 29 service(15 ports each) with 6 pod endpoints

 ## Index